 The flooring products in this EPD comply with the VOC emissions requirements in the California Department of Public Health (CDPH) Standard Method v1.1 as certified by the FloorScore Certification Program for Indoor Air Quality.
-Low VOC cleaning materials are available for use in maintaining heterogeneous vinyl flooring.
+Low VOC cleaning materials are available for use in maintaining vinyl tile.